 OBJECTIVE: Ride a bucking horse for 8 seconds without touching the animal with the free hand.

 SCORING: Cowboys are required to "mark out" mounts - to place feet above the horse's shoulders until the animal's front feet hit the ground on its first move out of the chute.
 Failure to do so brings disqualification.
 After the initial jump, the cowboy rakes spurs up the horse's necks and shoulders until the spurs nearly touch the rigging.
-Each of two judges awards up to 25 points for the contestant's actions and the horse's bucking; those scores are combined to determine the total score up to 100 points.
-Touching the free hand results in disqualification.
+Each of the two judges awards up to 25 points for the contestant's actions and the horse's bucking; those scores are combined to determine the total score out of 100 points.
+Touching the horse with the free hand at any time during the ride means immediate disqualification.

 OBJECTIVE: Leap from a horse at a full gallop onto the neck and horns of a running steer that weighs 200 to 600 pounds; stop the steer and wrestle it to the ground on its side.